 About:

-Members of the Cosmos ‘Sonata’ Series are compact cosmos varieties that are well-suited to growing in pots.
-These cosmos grow up to 24 inches tall and spread in clumps approximately 15 inches wide.
-Like many cosmos cultivars, the ‘Sonata’ Series is derived from Cosmos bipinnatum.
+Members of the Cosmos ‘Sonata’ Series are compact varieties that are well-suited to growing in pots.
+They grow up to 24 inches tall and spread in clumps approximately 15 inches wide.
+Like many cultivars, the ‘Sonata’ Series is derived from Cosmos bipinnatum.

 10. Cosmos ‘Klondyke’